Have you ever had an Investment with Manchester Unity Assurance?

 You could be owed £1,000s in compensation if Manchester Unity Assurance mis-sold you your Investment.

 Many consumers may have been mis-sold their Investments by Manchester Unity Assurance, Investments such as PEPs, ISAs, OEICs, Bonds, UNIT TRUST, PIP & Portfolios.
-Manchester Unity Assurance may have mislead customers about their Investments that were linked to the Stock Market & a majority of consumers across the UK may have been put into the wrong risk category, putting more of their own money at risk.
+Manchester Unity Assurance may have mislead customers about their Investments that were linked to the Stock Market & a majority of customers across the UK may have been put into the wrong risk category, putting more of their own money at risk.

 When Manchester Unity Assurance sell an Investment they have certain rules that their advisor must abide by and if they did not follow these rules then you may be entitled to a claim.